sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 **Note Carbon Dioxide (C02) and Carbon Monoxide (CO)** Whenever fire burns with insufficient oxygen it produces carbon monoxide, instead of the usual carbon dioxide.
-Carbon monoxide is odorless (it might not smell like smoke) and is toxic to animals, including humans.
+Carbon monoxide is odourless (it might not smell like smoke) and is toxic to animals, including humans.
 Any fires burning in living spaces should be monitored.